 These vitamins and minerals also help your body with several body processes and functions.
 For example:

-- Magnesium can help prevent and treat chronic diseases such as type 2 diabetes, migraines, cardiovascular disease, and Alzheimer’s disease (10).
-Similarly, this mineral is also vital for healthy bone formation and improving premenstrual (PMS) symptoms (10).
+- Magnesium may help prevent and manage chronic diseases such as type 2 diabetes, migraines, cardiovascular disease, and Alzheimer’s disease (10).
+Similarly, this mineral is also vital for healthy bone formation and can be helpful for improving premenstrual (PMS) symptoms (10).

 - Iron is required in your body to prevent anemia and for growth and development.
 Your body uses iron to make hemoglobin, which helps in oxygen transportation from your lungs to other parts of your body.

-- On the other hand, Vitamin K is essential as it is used in the blood clotting process and the formation of healthy bones (9).
-The vitamin also regulates blood calcium levels and helps with bone metabolism (9).
+- On the other hand, vitamin K is essential as it is used in the blood clotting process and the formation of healthy bones (9).

 Every day you need to get a specific amount of these essential nutrients.
 That said, you can get a decent percent of these vitamins and minerals from prunes consumption.